-Over and over again I meet with business owners who feel lost in their businesses.
+It seems that at least once a week I meet with business owners who feel lost in their businesses.
 They feel overwhelmed with issues that take up valuable time and energy, but do little to help the bottom line.
-They are left with little to no time to address the things that do.
-Time and again I find that there’s no long term plan or goal.
-They just keep working harder and think things will just work themselves out.
-But they rarely do.
+This leaves them with little to no time to address the things that do.
+In nearly each of these situations, I find that they have no long term plan or goal whatsoever.
+They just keep working harder and think things will work themselves out.
+But as you know, they rarely do.

-I was speaking with a friend of mine, a former Navy S.E.A.L. about what I’ve seen.
-He told me of a saying the teams used about the importance of always having a plan.
+I was speaking with a friend of mine recently, a former Navy S.E.A.L. about what I’ve seen.
+He told me of a saying the teams used concerning the importance of always having a plan.
 “Plan the dive.
 Dive the plan” he said.
-“If we swim faster, deeper or further than the plan, we surface somewhere different than we intended to.”
-That statement helped me communicate the importance of having a plan in business.
-Growing and advertising without a plan is a sure way to find yourself anywhere but where you thought you’d end up.
+“If we swim faster, deeper or further than we planned, we surface somewhere different than we intended to, and that’s almost never a good thing.”
+That statement helped me better understand and communicate the incredible importance of having a plan in your business.
+Growing, advertising and operating without a plan is a pretty sure way to eventually find yourself anywhere but where you wanted to end up.

-The most important thing you can do is establish where you want to go in relation to where you are now.
+The most important thing you can do is to determine where you want to eventually go in relation to where you are now.
 Then develop a series of measurements to monitor your progress along the way.
 (Think of a roadmap from one place to another with stops along the way for rest and re-evaluation).
 Its ok to modify your destination from time to time as your needs vary.
-Things like money, working less or changing direction completely as markets dictate happen.
-The important thing is that you’re in in the driver’s seat and in control of your destination.
+Things like money, schedules or even changing direction completely as markets dictate happen.
+The important thing is to remember that you’re in the driver’s seat and in control of your destination.
+(If you have one)

 The bottom Line: